jonkan/Electricity-Prices/README.md

 </p>
 <br>

-EPWatch is an open source app that allows you to see the current electricity price on your Apple Watch, iPhone and iPad.<br>
+Electricity Prices is an open source app that allows you to see the current electricity price on your Apple Watch, iPhone and iPad.<br>
 I created this app mainly for the Apple Watch, as I wanted such an app for myself and couldn't find one at the time.
 I added iPhone/iPad support because it was easy and I wanted try out the new iOS 16 lock screen widgets.

 ## Download

-EPWatch is available on the [App Store](https://apps.apple.com/us/app/elpriset-widget/id1644399828?platform=appleWatch).
+Electricity Prices is available on the [App Store](https://apps.apple.com/us/app/elpriset-widget/id1644399828?platform=appleWatch).

 [![Electricity price - Widget](./Resources/Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917.svg)](https://apps.apple.com/us/app/elpriset-widget/id1644399828?platform=appleWatch)